ReSurfEMG/ReSurfEMG/docs/medical-professionals.rst

 executable programs you are used to.
 If you want to get a new release you will need to repeat the process.

-If you have no idea what a terminal even is, grab a scientist or programmer, and ask for 10 minutes of thier time.
+If you have no idea what a terminal even is, grab a scientist or programmer, and ask for 10 minutes of their time.

 If you want to do more than collect data with preset filtering pipelines, and actually do computational research with modern tools,